Ian Beale: Creation

+Background and casting

 Ian Beale is one of the original 23 characters written by the creators of EastEnders, Tony Holland and Julia Smith.
-Ian is a member of the first family of EastEnders, the Beales and Fowlers, and Holland took the inspiration for some of the series' earliest characters from his own London family and background.
+Ian is a member of the first family created for EastEnders, the Beale family, and Holland took the inspiration for some of the series' earliest characters from his own London family and background.
+Like other characters, Ian was based on a member of Holland's family, being his nephew.
 Ian's original character outline as written by Smith and Holland appeared in an abridged form in their book, EastEnders: The Inside Story.

-Because the actress playing Ian's mother Kathy (Gillian Taylforth) was fair-haired, they also wanted him to be fair, and because of Taylforth's age he also had to look very young.
+Because Gillian Taylforth, who was cast as Ian's mother, Kathy, was fair-haired, they also wanted him to be fair, and because of Taylforth's age, he also had to look very young.
 Ian was meant to be 14 years old when the programme first aired, but because of licensing regulations, the actor cast was required to be a 16-year-old who could "play down".
 Adam Woodyatt, born in East London, had worked as an actor in his youth, but had given it up and relocated with his family to Wales.
-He was recruited from his old agency and it was decided that he was perfect for the part and he was subsequently cast as Ian Beale.
-In 1990 Ian's age was increased and he celebrated his 21st birthday two years after his 18th.
-The producers felt Ian needed to be a bit older and more mature for storylines planned for him later that year.
+He was recruited from his old agency and it was decided that he was perfect for the part and he was subsequently cast as Ian.